alonitac/DevOpsMay22/tutorials/16_artifacts.md

 ## The problem

-CI/CD brings a many benefits, but...
+CI/CD brings many benefits, but...

 When committing changes regularly by many teams, an automated CI/CD pipeline produces a considerable number of builds each day.
 Every build can potentially download or create hundreds of artifacts, e.g. Python packages, Docker images, Git repositories, etc...